Valentin-Alexandru0099/Valentin-Alexandru0099/README.md

 - 📫 How to reach me **dumitru.valentin.alexandru0@gmail.com**

-- ⚡ Fun fact **I used to have Java, but now I want to use it on every Project!**
+- ⚡ Fun fact **I used to hate Java, but now I want to use it on every Project!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">